trinodb/trino/docs/src/main/sphinx/develop/connectors.rst

 ConnectorSplitManager
 ^^^^^^^^^^^^^^^^^^^^^

-The split manager partitions the data for a table into the individual chunks that Trino will distribute to workers for processing.
-For example, the Hive connector lists the files for each Hive partition and creates one or more split per file.
+The split manager partitions the data for a table into the individual chunks that Trino distributes to workers for processing.
+For example, the Hive connector lists the files for each Hive partition and creates one or more splits per file.
 For data sources that don't have partitioned data, a good strategy here is to simply return a single split for the entire table.
 This is the strategy employed by the Example HTTP connector.

 .. _connector-record-set-provider: